 I run up a steep grade, over the first signs of grass emerging from the red mud, until my calves begin to cramp.
 I stretch and continue, running until I’m hungry.
 On a south-facing slope, deer trails transect the landscape between oak and maple brushlands below.
 Leaving the muddy main trail, I step onto an indistinct line of hoof prints perforating last year’s grass.
 This path takes me into what looks like an impenetrable wall of Wasatch Chaparral, but it is surprisingly permeable, while also providing a temporary refuge where I pause and listen before resuming my otherwise exposed route.

-So too does this generational deer path reference a need that flows through time uninterrupted: the need to move from food source to food source as the seasons and conditions change.
+So, too, does this generational deer path reference a need that flows through time uninterrupted: the need to move from food source to food source as the seasons and conditions change.
 Unable to forage on grass, and without the correct incisors or gut bacteria to process raw cottontails, I follow anyway.
-Emerging from the chaparral, I cross a road and dead end at a fence about seven feet tall and with three rows of barbed wire overhanging in my direction.
+Emerging from the chaparral, I cross a road and dead end at a fence about seven feet tall, with three rows of barbed wire overhanging in my direction.
 Which way now?
-If I go right and follow the road I will end up crossing sidewalks, parking lots, closely-mowed grass fields and busy roads.
-As well, my office and the work I need to do is in that direction, so I choose the other way.
+If I go right and follow the road, I will end up crossing sidewalks, parking lots, closely-mowed grass fields and busy roads.
+My office and the work that I need to do is in that direction, so I choose the other way.

 I go left and skirt the edge of the fence until it bends and dips into the creek bed where it crosses Red Butte Creek.
 The deer trail which had been lost in the road picks up again on the other side.
 Mud coats the bottoms of my shoes that become ice skates as I descend the slope.
 Hoofs would be preferable in this early season mud.
 On the other side of the creek, the trail continues to hug the fence as it works its way up toward Red Butte.